 It’s an even bigger opportunity for you to stand out.
 If you find out what you can offer to your clients, you’re most likely going to enjoy your work more because you’ll get those clients who want just that!
 And actually, when you work with people you love, you actually will make more money.

-They don’t want any 10 photos, they don’t want any random photographer taking them and editing them.
+Your clients don’t want any 10 photos, they don’t want any random photographer taking them and editing them.
 They want the experience you have to offer.
-They want that feeling only you can leave them with.
+And they want that feeling only you can leave them with.

 Empowerment, love, connection, fun, body confidence.
 Whatever your thing is, make sure to make it clear!